Librarika/manual/docs/getting-started.md

 You can proactively join a library by submitting the member access request from our **[Librarika.com][Librarika]** global site.

 * Please go to [Librarika.com][Librarika]
-* Log into your librarika account with your login id and password.
+* Log into your Librarika account with your login id and password.

 	![Librarika login form](img/librarika-login.png)